Regalis11/BaroModDoc/docs/ItemComponents/AndComponent.md

 | Output|string|"1"|The signal sent when the condition is met. |
 | FalseOutput|string|""|The signal sent when the condition is met (if empty, no signal is sent). |

+This component also supports the attributes defined in: [ItemComponent](ItemComponent.md)

 ## Example